Techtonique/survivalist/doc/index.rst

         :link-type: doc

         Saw a typo in the documentation?
 Want to add new functionalities?
-The contributing guidelines will guide you through the process of setting up a development environment and submitting your changes to the scikit-survival team.
+The contributing guidelines will guide you through the process of setting up a development environment and submitting your changes to the survivalist team.

 .. toctree::